Counseling Couples and Families

 ||Practicum: The Practice of Family Therapy (3 semester hours)

 To download a printable fact sheet with program details, click here.

 Please note that recent course requirement updates may not be reflected in the list above.
 For further information contact the Office of Admissions at 303.458.4344.

 - Completion of a master’s degree in Counseling, Marriage and Family Therapy or a closely related clinical field from a U.S. regionally accredited college or university.

 - Completion of a clinical internship within the master’s degree—600 hours minimum supervised clinical experience within the prior master’s degree program

 - Application: Completed graduate application form

 - Application fee: $50.00 non-refundable application fee (waived for Regis University graduates)

 - Submit official degree-bearing transcript reflecting a master’s degree awarded from a U.S. regionally accredited institution.
 Documentation of completion of a clinical internship may be required by the admissions committee.

-- Completed admission essay (instructions to upload the document are included within the online application)
+- Required admission essays (instructions to upload the document are included within the online application)